Jack in the Box: Advertising

+In 1980, Jack in the Box launched an aggressive marketing campaign by blowing up their mascot, a clown with a ping pong ball-like head, a yellow clown cap, two blue eyes, a pointy black nose, and a linear red smile.
+Two years later, Dan Gilvezan was featured in several commercials, comparing the restaurant's meals to other restaurants and ending the commercial with the tag line: "There's No Comparison."

-The restaurant rebounded in popularity in 1994 after a highly successful marketing campaign that featured the fictitious Jack in the Box chairman Jack character (formerly voiced by the campaign's creator Rick Sittig), the mascot who has a ping pong ball-like head, a yellow clown cap, two blue eyes, a pointy black nose, and a linear red smile that changes with his emotions, and is dressed in a business suit.
+The restaurant rebounded in popularity in 1994 after a highly successful marketing campaign that featured the fictitious Jack in the Box chairman Jack character (formerly voiced by the campaign's creator Rick Sittig), the mascot who resembles the restaurant's former clown mascot, but dressed in a business suit.

 Jack was reintroduced specifically to signal the new direction the company was taking to refocus and regroup after the 1993 E. coli disaster, discussed below, which threatened the chain's very existence.
 In the original spot that debuted in fall 1994, Jack ("through the miracle of plastic surgery", he says as he confidently strides into the office building) reclaims his rightful role as founder and CEO, and apparently as revenge for being blown up in 1980, approaches the closed doors of the Jack in the Box boardroom (a fictionalized version, shown while the aforementioned minimalist theme music from the 1980s Jack in the Box commercials plays), activates a detonation device, and the boardroom explodes in a shower of smoke, wood, and paper.
 The spot ends with a close-up shot of a small, white, paper bag, presumably filled with Jack in the Box food, dropping forcefully onto a table; the bag is printed with the words "Jack's Back" in bold red print, then another bag drops down with the Jack in the Box logo from that period.
 Later ads feature the first bag showing the text of the food item or offer the commercial is promoting (both bags have featured text since 1998).
 The Spanish ads feature an unknown voice shouting "Jack!" before another bag drops down.

 The commercials in the "Jack's Back" campaign (which has won several advertising industry awards) tend to be lightly humorous and often involve Jack making business decisions about the restaurant chain's food products, or out in the field getting ideas for new menu items.
 While a series of ads claiming to ask when Burger King and McDonald's will change their ways about making their hamburgers featured a phone number, the caller used to be a recording of Jack himself (as of 2019, the number is a sex hotline).
 In addition, many commercials have advertised free car antenna balls with every meal, thus increasing brand awareness.
 Often, different types of antenna balls were available during a holiday or major event or themed toward a sports team local to the restaurant.
 The antenna balls have since been discontinued due to the demise of the mast-type car antenna.